 Warsaw, family time and the wedding – Poland (part 2)

 The past few days I have been busy with family and recovering from the wedding.
-I only had some time now to tell you more about the second part of the journey through Poland as well as Warsaw, family time and the wedding.
+I only had some time now, to tell you more about the second part of the journey through Poland as well as Warsaw, family time and the wedding.
 Soo much to tell!

 Grudziądz

-After walking in Gdańsk for the day I found a nice accomodation in a little town, 1 hour south, in Grudziądz.
-It was a practical location and I have never heard of the place before however what a beautiful place it was.
+After walking around in Gdańsk for the day I found a nice accomodation in a little town, 1 hour south, in Grudziądz.
+It was a practical location and I have never heard of the place before, however, what a beautiful place it was.
 As I drove into the town I could see the stunning red brick walls and buildings that once belonged to a fort and castle.
-The inner city is not the most clean place and but it still has a nice charm and feel.
+The inner city is not very clean and but it still has a nice charm and feel.
 In addition there were no tourists which was great.
-It was a nice surprise and I am glad I stopped there.

 Warsaw